Breaking the Ice (formerly Extreme Peace Missions)

 The Carter Center, in partnership with Emory University, is guided by a fundamental commitment to human rights and the alleviation of human suffering.
 It seeks to prevent and resolve conflicts, enhance freedom and democracy, and improve health.
 It is a nonprofit, nonpartisan public policy institute founded by former U.S. President Jimmy Carter in 1982.
 Check out their extensive collection of links and resources.

-The Center of Concern
+The Center of Concern and Education for Justce

 Promoting global justice and peace since 1971, the Center for Concern envisions a world in which every woman, man and child can survive, thrive, and contribute back to our communities, enhancing life for all who share the planet.
 Through research, analysis, networking, public education and advocacy, the Center works to advance more just, sustainable and authentically human development for all.
+This web site is going through a period of transition.

 Fellowship of Reconciliation (FOR)